emacs-mirror/emacs/mps/manual/source/glossary/b.rst

         A data type defined by a processor architecture.

         For example, the smallest :term:`addressable <address>`
-        storage :term:`location` on the Intel x86 family is the 8-bit byte.
+        :term:`memory location` on the Intel x86 family is the 8-bit byte.

-        The PDP-10 has 36-bit :term:`words <word>`, and defines "byte"
+        The PDP-10 had 36-bit :term:`words <word>`, and defines "byte"
-        to be a general sub-:term:`word` bit-field.
-(Compare this with :term:`byte (3)`.)
-On this machine it is commonplace for characters to be packed four or five to a word using 9- or 7-bit bytes respectively.
+        to be a general sub-:term:`word` bit-field: compare :term:`byte (3)`.
+On this machine it was commonplace for characters to be packed four or five to a word using 9- or 7-bit bytes respectively.